GovTechSG/techpass-user-docs/docs/whats-new/production-release-notes.md

 ## Production release 14 December 2022

-> :memo: Due to some changes we made for this release, users may experience an infinite sign-in loop when you access the TechPass portal on the staging environment.
+> :memo: Due to some changes we made for this release, you may experience an infinite sign-in loop when you access the TechPass portal on the staging environment.
 To fix this, please clear your cache.

 Frontend version: 1.0.0-20221213.0649   | Backend version: 1.38.3-221213.0713